We measure how we are performing against the Consumer Standards and Tenant Satisfaction Measures through:

 Ceris T

 A decent and safe home is our number one priority.
-We have seen a huge increase in the number of repairs reported to us and this is having an impact on how long customers are having to wait.
-We are working hard to bring waiting times down and customers have started to see improvements.
+We are working hard to bring waiting times for our repairs service down and customers have started to see improvements.

 IVH Listing Vector TSM2 (1)